When Michigan requires Workers Compensation Insurance

 If you operate your business as a sole proprietor, you do not have to carry workers’ comp on yourself.
 You will need to have coverage for your employees if required, as indicated above.
 You can also exclude the spouse, children, and parents of a sole proprietor.
 Click the link if you need to know how to file a Michigan Workers compensation claim.

-How to get a Michigan Workers Compensation policy:
+How to get a Michigan Workers Comp policy: